jansppenrade2/Docker-Container-Updater/README.md

 ### 1. Method: Using the [Docker image](https://hub.docker.com/r/janjk/docker-container-updater)

-> This method allows you to run a simple and dedicated Docker container that already includes all the necessary tools required by `container_update.sh`.
+> This method allows you to run a simple and dedicated Docker container that already includes all the necessary tools required by `dcu.sh`.

 #### Using Docker CLI